Azure/azure-powershell/src/Websites/Websites.Autorest/docs/New-AzStaticWebAppUserRoleInvitationLink.md

 This command creates an invitation link for a user with the role.

-### Example 2: Creates an invitation link for a user with the role by pipeline
+### Example 2: Create an invitation link for a user with the role by pipeline
 ```powershell
 PS C:\> $web = Get-AzStaticWebApp -ResourceGroupName resourceGroup -Name staticweb00
 PS C:\> New-AzStaticWebAppUserRoleInvitationLink -InputObject $web -Domain 'Hostname' -Provider 'github' -UserDetail 'UserName' -Role 'admin,contributor' -NumHoursToExpiration 1